koh-jx/Anka/README.md

 Anka is currently hosted on Vercel, with its [backend](https://github.com/koh-jx/anka-api).
 Visit Anka @ https://anka-kohjx.vercel.app/

-NOTE: Since the end of Heroku's free dyno, Anka is no longer operational beyond the front login page.
-Apologies for the inconvenience.
+<h2>NOTE: Since the end of Heroku's free dyno, Anka is no longer operational beyond the front login page.
+Apologies for the inconvenience.</h2>